Edward R. Murrow: United States Information Agency (USIA) Director

 Murrow resigned from CBS to accept a position as head of the United States Information Agency, parent of the Voice of America, in January 1961.
 President John F. Kennedy offered Murrow the position, which he viewed as "a timely gift."
 CBS president Frank Stanton had reportedly been offered the job but declined, suggesting that Murrow be offered the job.

 His appointment as head of the United States Information Agency was seen as a vote of confidence in the agency, which provided the official views of the government to the public in other nations.
 The USIA had been under fire during the McCarthy era, and Murrow reappointed at least one of McCarthy's targets, Reed Harris.
 Murrow insisted on a high level of presidential access, telling Kennedy, "If you want me in on the landings, I'd better be there for the takeoffs."
 However, the early effects of cancer kept him from taking an active role in the Bay of Pigs Invasion planning.
 He did advise the president during the Cuban Missile Crisis but was ill at the time the president was assassinated.

 Murrow was drawn into Vietnam because the USIA was assigned to convince reporters in Saigon that the government of Ngo Dinh Diem embodied the hopes and dreams of the Vietnamese people.
 Murrow knew the Diem government did no such thing.
 Asked to stay on by President Lyndon B. Johnson, Murrow did so but resigned in early 1964, citing illness.
 Before his departure, his last recommendation was of Barry Zorthian to be chief spokesman for the U.S. government in Saigon, Vietnam.

 Murrow's celebrity gave the agency a higher profile, which may have helped it earn more funds from Congress.
 His transfer to a governmental position—Murrow was a member of the National Security Council—led to an embarrassing incident shortly after taking the job; he asked the BBC not to show his documentary "Harvest of Shame," in order not to damage the European view of the USA.
 However, the BBC refused, having bought the program in good faith.
 British newspapers delighted in the irony of the situation, with one Daily Sketch writer saying: "if Murrow builds up America as skilfully as he tore it to pieces last night, the propaganda war is as good as won."

 Death

 Long a chain smoker, Murrow was almost never seen without his trademark Camel cigarette.
-It was reported that he smoked between sixty and sixty-five cigarettes a day, equivalent to roughly three packs.
+It was reported that he smoked between 60 and 65 cigarettes a day, equivalent to roughly three packs.
 He developed lung cancer and lived for two years after an operation to remove his left lung.

-Murrow died at his home in Pawling, New York, on April 27, 1965.
+Murrow died at his home in Pawling, New York, on April 27, 1965, two days after his 57th birthday.
 His colleague and friend Eric Sevareid said of him, "He was a shooting star; and we will live in his afterglow a very long time."
 CBS carried a memorial program, which included a rare on-camera appearance by William S. Paley, founder of CBS.